Love Is the New Sexy

 The good stuff: Let not steadfast love and faithfulness forsake you; bind them around your neck; write them on the tablet of your heart.
 (Proverbs 3:3)

-Action points: Get honest with God about desires that may have grown out of proportion and into an unagreed upon expectation.
-Take a minute to express gratitude to God and your spouse for the ways your spouse loves faithfully.
+Action points: Get honest with God about desires that may have grown out of proportion and into unagreed upon expectations.
+Take a minute to express gratitude to God and your spouse for the ways they love you faithfully.

 Visit the FamilyLife® Website